Know the Laws: Pennsylvania

 * 23 Pa.C.S.A. § 6108(e)

 Different states have different rules for enforcing out-of-state protection orders.
-If you are moving outside of PA, you can find out about that state’s policies by contacting a domestic violence program, the clerk of courts, or a prosecutor in that area.
-You can also call the National Center on Full Faith and Credit (1-800-903-0111, ext.
+If you are moving outside of Pennsylvania, you can find out about that state’s policies by contacting a domestic violence program, the clerk of courts, or a prosecutor in that area.
+You can also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111, ext.
 2) for information on enforcing your order in another state.

-To read more information about how moving out of PA may affect your PFA, please see our Moving to Another State with your protection from abuse order page.
+To read more information about how moving out of Pennsylvania may affect your PFA, please see our Moving to Another State with Your Protection From Abuse Order page.

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.